The Spice Train

 For the Irish coffee:

-*Make sure you use very finely powdered pumpkin spice for this, otherwise you will end up with tiny pieces of spice in your whipped cream that will drive you nuts.
+*Make sure to use very finely powdered pumpkin spice for this recipe.
+If the spices are ground too coarsely you will end up with tiny pieces of them in your whipped cream.

 Calories: 211kcalCarbohydrates: 10.5gProtein: 0.9gFat: 11.3gSaturated Fat: 7gCholesterol: 41mgSodium: 15mgPotassium: 116mgFiber: 0.1gSugar: 9.1gCalcium: 29mg